Rapattoni Developer Resources

 Metadata Fields

 The next elements will describe the properties of the entity, these define the available fields and should include the field’s datatype, maximum character length (if applicable), and, if the field is not an RESO defined Data Dictionary field, an annotation with the plain text MLS specific description.
+If the field is enumerated, then it will also contain an annotation with the LookupName to use in conjunction with the Lookup entity set

-<Property Name="Taxesannual" Type="Edm.Decimal" Precision="8" Scale="2">
+<Property Name="AssociationFee" Type="Edm.Decimal" Precision="7" Scale="2">

-<Annotation Term="RESO.OData.Metadata.MLSName" String="Taxes(annual)" />
+<Annotation Term="RESO.OData.Metadata.DisplayName" String="HOA" />

 </Property>